Return to Blog Homepage

 b.
 Their expected loss is low enough

-We'll ignore (a) for now, but in simple terms, it implies that a riskier deal will entail higher costs for the borrower.
+We'll ignore (a) for now, but in simple terms, it implies that a riskier deal will lead to higher costs for the borrower.
 Regarding (b), the lender does not actually expect to lose money, but they will calculate the following:

 Expected Loss = Likelihood of Default x Loss if Default Occurs

-It represents the % of the loan value that the lender statistically expects to lose on a deal over the course of the loan.
+This outcome represents the percentage of the loan value that the lender expects to lose on a deal over the course of the loan.
 This is the same as public bond ratings by companies like Moody's.

-- Loss if Default Occurs will be determined by the quality of the collateral used to secure the loan, meaning companies with hard assets and guarantors with strong net worth will, all else equal, be more likely to secure a loan on favorable terms.
+- Loss if Default Occurs is determined by the quality of the collateral used to secure the loan, meaning companies with hard assets and guarantors with strong net worth will be more likely to secure a loan on favourable terms.

 - Likelihood of Default is typically the primary driver of the yes/no lending decision.
 For most lenders, the rating is generated using historical financial data for the company adjusted for new debt, in combination with qualitative factors about the business.

-The weighting of those data points can vary greatly between industries, but in general, the financial ratios drive a large majority of the overall rating (80-90%).
+The weighting of those data points varies greatly between industries, but in general, the financial ratios drive a large majority of the overall rating (80-90%).
 Within the financial ratio section, cash flow and leverage are the most important factors, followed by liquidity.

 Knowing what the implied cash flow, leverage and liquidity ratios will be following your proposed acquisition will help you get a sense of the likelihood that a lender will support.